BCIMS'S COMMITMENT TO JUSTICE

 Since its inception, BCIMS has been committed to sharing the dharma in a way that makes it accessible to as many people as possible.
 Offering the teachings in a dana framework has supported this aspiration by reducing the fixed cost of retreats and classes.
 In recent years we have also offered LGBTQIA+ retreats.
 Plans for retreats for Black people, Indigenous people, and People of Colour (BIPOC) are also in the works.

-To help us move towards our goals of being more widely welcoming and accessible, a fund has been created to support activities that serve marginalized communities, primarily BIPOC and LGBTQIA+.
-This fund will make it possible to offer free registration for BIPOC participants in online events and subsidize retreat registration for in-person events.
+To help us move towards our goals of being more widely welcoming and accessible, BCIMS has created a Diversity, Equity and Inclusion (DEI) fund to support activities that serve marginalized communities, primarily BIPOC and LGBTQIA+.
+The DEI fund will make it possible to offer free registration for BIPOC participants in online events and subsidize retreat registration for in-person events.
 In addition, this fund will allow us to provide more equitable support for BIPOC teachers and others offering retreats to marginalized communities: the weakness of the dana model is that newer teachers and those teaching marginalized communities have no way of knowing whether their work will be compensated fairly, and this fund will allow us to guarantee a reasonable minimum level of compensation.

 RESOURCES FOR RACIAL JUSTICE WORK